Learned SPARCOM: Unfolded Deep Super-Resolution Microscopy

 Since the choice of a starting point can affect the ability of the learning procedure to converge to a global minima, the various trainable kernels were initialized according to their respective tasks.
 The filter $W_i$, which imitates multiplication by $\tilde{\textbf{A}}^T$, and should theoretically be the squared PSF of the training data interpolated to the high-resolution grid, was initialized as a $25 \times 25$ Gaussian filter with $\sigma = 1$.
 All filters $W^{(k)}_p$, which imitate multiplication by \textbf{M}, and should theoretically be the sum of the squared PSF of the training data on a high-resolution grid, shifted and weighted according to the low-resolution squared PSF, were also initialized by a Gaussian filter with $\sigma = 1$, but with a larger window size of $29 \times 29$.
 The exact window size of the filters, determining truncation, was determined by testing the iterative version using the known kernels, and choosing the smallest window size not causing significant quality degradation.

 To reduce the number of parameters in the model given the large kernel sizes, we utilized the reasonable assumption of radially symmetric kernels, and added a radial constraint to the kernel weight update procedure.
 Practically, we did that by replacing the values of all locations at equal euclidean distance from the center of the kernel by their average value.
-The exact values of the filters, calculated from the PSF of the training data, vs. their learned versions are given in Fig. A.2 in the appendix.
+Note that the assumption of radial symmetry may be inaccurate in case of PSF aberrations which could result from imperfect alignment of the optics, yet the ability to accurately describe the PSF under this radial constraint is still superior to that enabled by classical Gaussian-based PSF estimation methods \cite {PSF_ESTIMATION}.
+The exact values of the filters, calculated from the PSF of the training data, vs. their learned versions are given in Fig. 8 in the appendix.